eProsima/Integration-Service-docs/docs/concepts_terms.rst

 .. image:: flow.png
     :align: center

-When the reader calls to its method :class:`on_received_data`, it will call all the *bridges* it belongs, calling the method :class:`on_received_data` of each bridge.
+When the *reader* calls to its method :class:`on_received_data`, it will call all the *bridges* it belongs, calling the method :class:`on_received_data` of each *bridge*.
-Then the bridges will apply each respective :ref:`transformation functions <Transformation Library>` to the data and will call the :class:`write` method of each of their writers.
+Then the *bridges* will apply each respective :ref:`transformation functions <Transformation Library>` to the data and will call the :class:`write` method of each of their *writers*.
-Note that the flavor of these called methods will be always the same depending on the use of dynamic data or not.
+Note that there are two flavors of these called methods that must be coherent between them depending on the use of dynamic data or not.
-This behaviour will only occur with the declared connectors in the XML configuration file.
+This behaviour will only occur with the declared *connectors* in the XML configuration file.

 Connector
 ---------

-A connector is a pair reader/writer with an optional :ref:`transformation function <Transformation Library>`.
+A *connector* is a pair *reader*/*writer* with an optional :ref:`transformation function <Transformation Library>`.
-Internally represents a route that the data will follow, applied by its bridge.
+Internally represents a route that the data will follow, applied by its *bridge*.
-If a transformation function was defined, then it will be applied before the data is sent to the writers.
+If a *transformation function* was defined, then it will be applied before the data is sent to the *writers*.

 .. image:: fullconnector.png
    :align: center